Women ... Animation ... Womanimation!

 The inaugural festival was held in conjunction with the second international SWAN Day (Support Women Artists Now), an event designed to highlight the contributions of women artists for Women’s History Month in March.

-Since then, it has played around New England in late spring or early summer, and is one of the premiere showcases of women's animated shorts in North America.
+Since then, it has played around New England in Spring or early Summer, as one of the premiere showcases of women's animated shorts in North America.

-To find out more about previous editions of the festival, click here.
+To find out more about previous editions of the festival, touch here.

 Submission Guidelines